haiku/website/content/blog/pulkomandy/2017-11-25_haiku_monthly_activity_report_november_2017.md

 <p>I then downloaded Intel datasheets and tried to find what could be broken in the Intel driver.
 I did not find what I was looking for, but I found that changing the backlight was pretty easy to do, so I went ahead and added that.
 It is now possible to adjust it from the Screen preferences on Intel video cards.</p>
 <p>Meanwhile, KapiX finished his changes to PowerStatus and reworked the battery info window to use a vertical BTabView.
 It looks much better now, even if on most machines you will ever see only one single tab.</p>

-<p>I then investigated problems with FirstBootPrompt, which would not layout prperly.
+<p>I then investigated problems with FirstBootPrompt, which would not layout properly.
 Eventually I found the explanation for the problem we were having, and the solution was just to force a minimal size on some of the widgets to make sure everything would fit, no matter the language used.
 It took some iterations to get everything right, but we now have a nice and working boot prompt.
 It was quite embarassing to have bugs in the first window shown to users when they start Haiku for the first time.</p>

 <p>While playing with FirstBootPrompt, I managed to repeatedly crash the deskbar due to a race condition: it is not a good idea to change the current language while Deskbar tries to use it to format the time for the clock.
 I reworked DeskBar to cache some information and not re-create a time format object everytime it formats something.</p>